Bala (New) railway station: Decline

 There was a small engine shed - a sub-shed of Croes Newydd - to the south east of the station.
 It opened and closed with the line and was subsequently demolished.

 History

 The station was opened by the Bala and Festiniog Railway, which was bought by the Great Western Railway in 1910.
 The station passed to the Western Region of British Railways on nationalisation in 1948.
-It was closed by the British Transport Commission.
+It was closed by the British Railways Board.

 The site today

 The station was demolished and a fire station built on the site.
 The goods yard is now in light industrial use.